UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 The object is a pandas DataFrame, a two-dimensional tabular data with rows and columns.
 It is the main data structure that we will be dealing with when working with pandas. -->

 Sometimes (especially when our data has many rows) we just want to take a look at the first few rows of the data.
-We can apply the `head()` method to select the first few rows of a DataFrame.
+We can apply the `head()` method to select the first few rows of a data frame.

 ~~~